pepicrft/still_scss/README.md

 ### Release

-To release a new version of the package bump the verison in `mix.exs` and run `mix hex.publish`.
+To release a new version of the package bump the version in `mix.exs` and run `mix hex.publish`.
 Note that you need to have the right permissions on [hex](https://hex.pm).